buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 Mercurial Hook
 ++++++++++++++

-Since Mercurial is written in python, the hook script can invoke Buildbot's :meth:`sendchange` function directly, rather than having to spawn an external process.
+Since Mercurial is written in Python, the hook script can invoke Buildbot's :meth:`sendchange` function directly, rather than having to spawn an external process.
 This function delivers the same sort of changes as :command:`buildbot sendchange` and the various hook scripts in